16 Ageist Things People Need to Stop Saying

 Envato Elements

-7. We should avoid saying “You’re not as young as you used to be.”
+7. “You’re not as young as you used to be.”

 Shutterstock

-This is obvious and unnecessary.
-It serves no purpose other than to remind someone of their age and imply that they’re somehow diminished because of it.
+This is an incredibly obvious and completely unnecessary thing to say.
+It serves no purpose other than to remind someone that they are getting older and to imply they are somehow diminished because of it.
+It’s a way of pointing out a perceived weakness rather than offering anything constructive or kind.

 Envato Elements